How to Improve Software Quality Assurance (SQA) for Cross-Browser Testing

 Conduct Regression Testing for Each Browser

-Automatic regression checking for each browser ensures a consistent user experience, regardless of code changes, and helps reduce defects to a minimum.
+Automatic regression-checking for each browser keeps a consistent experience for the user with respect to code changes and hence reduces the defects to a minimum.

 User Feedback and Continuous Improvement

-After your application is published, it is important to follow user feedback.
-Especially when it comes to browser compatibility.
-Tools like Google Analytics can help you identify your users' preferred browsers.
-And you can use that information to refine your testing efforts.
-By integrating user feedback into your testing and development processes.
+Once your application is live, you must pay attention to user feedback regarding all aspects, especially browser compatibility.
+For instance, it is possible to know user-preferred browsers using Google Analytics, and this should be leveraged to refine your testing strategies.
+Integrating feedback from users into testing and development efforts.
 You can continuously improve the quality of your application.
 And is guaranteed to remain fully compatible with the latest browser versions.

 Conclusion